Thesis

 Source: SpaceX Starlink, Contrary Research

 Starlink is a satellite constellation system developed by SpaceX starting in 2018.
-The system’s primary focus is democratizing high-speed and low-cost internet access to locations where traditional ground infrastructure has been economically or logistically challenging to implement, such as rural and remote areas, oceans, and skies.
-In an August 2024 interview with Gwynne Shotwell, she reinforced this advantage:
+The system’s primary focus is on democratizing high-speed and low-cost internet access in locations where traditional ground infrastructure has been economically or logistically challenging to construct, such as rural and remote areas, oceans, and skies.
+In an August 2024 interview with Gwynne Shotwell, she described the abilities of the system:

 “Currently, the [Starlink] beam projection on the ground is about 22 km.
 We’ll keep shrinking that.
 But if you put a 22 km beam down in the middle of Manhattan you get a couple hundred users.
 But there’s 10 million people in Manhattan.
 So Starlink can serve people in cities, but fiber is much better suited to highly populated areas.
 It takes, depending on where you are, between $10K and $30K per mile of fiber.
 I can bridge that gap with one Starlink kit which is $500… So yeah, we can serve cities.
 But we can’t serve everybody in cities.
 But we can serve everybody in rural and semi-rural [areas].”

 Unlike traditional internet services that rely on ground cables, Starlink satellites communicate through space, beaming information between satellites and user-installed devices on Earth.
 This system enables internet access virtually anywhere on the planet.
-As of July 2024, SpaceX hoped to eventually have a fleet size of over 42K satellites at low Earth orbit (LEO).
+As of March 2026, SpaceX hopes to eventually have a fleet size of over 42K satellites at low Earth orbit (LEO).
 At 342 miles above the Earth, the system is intended to provide low-latency internet and improve the speed and quality of connectivity.
 Starlink satellites pass through a SpaceX ground system to be distributed to consumers through residential, portable, maritime, aviation systems, and more.
 In January 2024, SpaceX launched a new batch of Starlink satellites that can connect directly to a user’s cell phone.
-With partnerships with T-Mobile and other regional providers, this direct-to-cell Starlink system will support texting in 2024, while voice and data services will start in 2025.
+With partnerships with T-Mobile and other regional providers, this direct-to-cell Starlink system aimed to support texting in 2024, with voice and data services to start in 2025.

 Market